Shohojdhara/atomix/docs/components/hero.md

 # Hero

 The Hero component creates impactful banner sections for landing pages and feature highlights.
-It supports various layouts, background options including images and videos, and flexible content positioning.
+It supports various layouts, background options including images and videos, background sliders with fade transitions, and flexible content positioning.

 ## Overview

 The Hero component is designed to make a strong first impression on your users.
-It provides a flexible foundation for creating engaging landing page headers, product showcases, and call-to-action sections with support for background images, videos, parallax effects, and responsive layouts.
+It provides a flexible foundation for creating engaging landing page headers, product showcases, and call-to-action sections with support for background images, videos, background sliders with automatic transitions, parallax effects, and responsive layouts.

 ## Props API